Amenorrhea (uh-men-o-REE-uh) is the absence of menstruation, often defined as missing one or more menstrual periods.

 If other testing reveals no specific cause, your doctor may recommend a hysteroscopy — a test in which a thin, lighted camera is passed through your vagina and cervix to look at the inside of your uterus.

 Treatment depends on the underlying cause of your amenorrhea.
-In some cases, contraceptive pills or other hormone therapies can restart your menstrual cycles.
+In some cases, birth control pills or other hormone therapies can restart your menstrual cycles.
 Amenorrhea caused by thyroid or pituitary disorders may be treated with medications.
 If a tumor or structural blockage is causing the problem, surgery may be necessary.

 Lifestyle and home remedies